Amy Schmidt and Sara Jenkins tell the inspiring story of Dipa Ma, known as “the patron saint of householders.”

 Dipa Ma is remembered not only for her seamless mindfulness and her direct instruction, but also for transmitting dharma through blessings.
 From the moment she arose each morning she blessed everything she came in contact with, including animals and even inanimate objects.
 She blessed every person she met from head to toe, blowing on them and chanting and stroking their hair.
 Her students remember being bathed in love, a feeling so strong and deep they didn’t ever want it to end.
 To this day, one of Dipa Ma’s students, Sandip Mutsuddi, carries her picture in his shirt pocket over his heart.
 Several times a day, he pulls the picture out to help him remember her lessons and to offer his respect.
 He has been doing this every day since her death.

-Lay practitioners often feel torn between spiritual practice and the requirements of family, work and social life.
+Lay practitioners often feel torn between spiritual practice and the requirements of family, work, and social life.
 We know that our recurrent dilemmas cannot be resolved by separating parts of our lives and weighing one against the other, yet we become easily lost in that moment of dilemma.
 Perhaps the image of Dipa Ma can reside in our hearts as a reminder that we do not have to choose.
 Each dilemma can be accepted as a gift, challenging us to find, again and again and yet again, the middle way in which nothing is outside of our compassion.
 And perhaps the very process of opening to such challenges will produce a form of family practice that reflects how the dharma can be lived in our particular time and place.

 Amy Schmidt is a resident teacher at the Insight Meditation Society and author of Knee Deep in Grace: The Extraordinary Life and Teaching of Dipa Ma (Present Perfect Books).
 Sara Jenkins is author of This Side of Nirvana: Memoirs of a Spiritually Challenged Buddhist (Fair Winds Press).
+This article was originally published in Buddhadharma in March 2003.